 Overview of Personality and Mood Disorders

-The official psychiatric manual, the Diagnostic and Statistical Manual of the American Psychiatric Association, Fifth Edition (DSM-V), defines a personality disorder as an “enduring pattern of inner experience and behavior that differs markedly from the expectations of the individual’s culture, is pervasive and inflexible, has an onset in adolescence or early adulthood, is stable over time, and leads to distress or impairment”.
-Personality disorders include a long-standing and maladaptive pattern of perceiving and responding to other people and to stressful circumstances.
+The official psychiatric manual, the “Diagnostic and Statistical Manual of the American Psychiatric Association, Fifth Edition (DSM-V),” defines a personality disorder as an “enduring pattern of inner experience and behavior that differs markedly from the expectations of the individual’s culture, is pervasive and inflexible, has an onset in adolescence or early adulthood, is stable over time, and leads to distress or impairment.”
+Personality disorders include a long-standing and maladaptive pattern of perceiving and responding to others and stressful circumstances.

 Using the DSM-V, Personality disorders are divided into three major categories:

-Clusters B and C directly contribute to Depression and Anxiety and cluster B traits are often misdiagnosed as Bipolar Disorder.
+Clusters B and C directly contribute to depression and anxiety, and cluster B traits are often misdiagnosed as bipolar disorder.